Los Alamos Community Services District

 The LACSD is responsible for the operation, maintenance and repair of all the District's water infrastructure, including; wells, water mains, service lines, meters, fire hydrants and all other related equipment.
 For more detailed information on our water system, please refer to the Water 5-Year Facilities Planning Study link below.

-For more information about our water system or to arrange a system tour, please contact General Manager, Kevin Barnard at (805) 344-4195
+For more information about our water system or to arrange a system tour, please contact the Office at (805) 344-4195

 Other related LACSD Water Links